moeliciouz/X509CertificateCryptor/README.md

 # X509CertificateCryptor
 A Powershell script to encrypt and decrypt files in a folder using x509 public certificate to encrypt and private key to decrypt files
-You need to make your own x509 keypair (best choice for me seems openSSL):
+You need to make your own x509 keypair (best choice for me seems openSSL).

 Use the following command to generate: openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365